Beautiful Alpenhof hotel

 The Alpenhof goes back to the very beginning of Teton Village, when the Swiss German owners purchased the prime location at the resort, designing their intimate retreat to reflect the charm and gaeity of the fine country inns of their homeland.

-With just 42 rooms, our goal is to combine the warmth and personalized service of a bed and breakfast with the amenities of a full-service hotel.
+With just 42 rooms, we aim to blend the cozy charm of an Alpine lodge with the thoughtful amenities of a full-service hotel.

 Historic Lodging